 Frequently asked questions relating to Streetly Lease Extensions

-• I bought a maisonette in Streetly.
-I am looking to extend lease on the property.
-It is around eighty years.
+• I am the registered owner of a two bedroom ground floor purpose built maisonette in Streetly.
+I am looking for a lease extension on the property.
+It is just over eighty one years.
 I would just like to know what your charges are and how long the process takes.

-• Me and my husband are in the throws of buying a home (a ground floor flat located inStreetly with share of freehold).
-Throughout our search, we were always looking at properties that had at least 83 years balance left.
-We came across a place we liked and the estate agent assured that the lease was long albeit not specifying a number.
-Today our conveyancing practitioners informed us the lease only has sixety four years and thus requires a lease extension.
-Do we run away, or should we lower our offer by the estimated difference in value resulting from the short lease term setting aside that money to cover the lease extension?
+• We are hoping to purchase a flat (a studio flat located inStreetly with share of freehold).
+During our search, we were always looking at flats that had at least eighty five years left on the lease.
+We found a place we fell in love with and the selling agent assured that the lease term was not an issue.
+Today our conveyancers advised us the lease only has 68 years and therefore requires a lease extension.
+Do we walk away, or do we reduce our offer?

 • Other Topics